 - Served as lead consulting expert to counsel for a pharmaceutical manufacturer facing allegations that its physician marketing practices and patient support programs constituted kickbacks that violated California law.

 - Provided consulting expertise to counsel for a large medical care provider alleged to have violated the FCA by failing to comply with Medicare guidance regarding laboratory testing frequency.

 - In United States ex rel.
 Kevin N. Colquitt v.
 Abbott Labs., Inc., served as lead manager supporting Dr. Eric M. Gaier's expert analyses in connection with alleged off-label promotion of biliary stents.

 - In Legg v.
 Lab.
 Corp. of Am.
-Holdings, served as lead manager supporting analyses of the expert on behalf of a large clinical laboratory testing provider alleged to have violated the Fair and Accurate Credit Transactions Act (FACTA).
-Evaluated how data documenting the allegedly at-issue transactions informed the ascertainability of plaintiff’s proposed class and the determination of whether individual issues predominate over common issues.
+Holdings, served as lead manager supporting expert’s analyses on behalf of a large clinical laboratory testing provider alleged to have violated the Fair and Accurate Credit Transactions Act (FACTA) by evaluating how data documenting the allegedly at-issue transactions informed the ascertainability of plaintiff’s proposed class and the determination of whether individual issues predominate over common issues.